MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 Point to existing resources: https://support.aarnet.edu.au/hc/en-us/sections/115000260773-CloudStor-FileSender

 > ## Challenge - direct activity
-Send a file to someone!
-Receive a file from someone!
+Using FileSender in CloudStor, send a file to someone.
+Make sure you receive a file back from that same person.
 What’s the maximum file size?
-Any limits on file type?
+Are there ny limits on file type?